liambeeton/mars-rover-kata/README.md

 ### Output

 The program's output is the final position of the rover after all the move commands have been executed.
-The position is represented as a coordinate pair and a direction, joined by colons to form a string.
-For example: a rover whose position is `2:3:W` is at square (2,3), facing west.
+The position is represented as a coordinate pair and a direction, joined by spaces to form a string.
+For example: a rover whose position is `2 3 W` is at square (2,3), facing west.

 ## 🌍 Quick start